bcgov/design-research-guide/docs/ethics/index.md

 ## Participants that need special attention (vulnerable participants)

 All research, with any type of user, involves a power dynamic.
 If you are looking to gather insights from vulnerable participants, you may need assistance beyond this user research guide and will require more extensive review or expert guidance.
+Review the [researcher code of conduct](https://bcgov.github.io/user-research-guide/ethics/code-of-conduct.html) and [ethical research practices](https://bcgov.github.io/user-research-guide/ethics/ethical-practices.html) to make sure you working in a safe, ethical, and cultural appropriate way.
 Projects using participants that are vulnerable will receive greater scrutiny.

 Examples of vulnerable participants may include

 - Children (under 19 requires parental consent)
-- People who are from a historically racialized, marginalized or oppressed group * indigenous peoples. (for example: First Nations, Métis, and Inuit peoples)
+- People who are from a historically racialized, marginalized or oppressed group
+- Indigenous peoples (for example, First Nations, Métis, and Inuit peoples)
 - Diminished decision making capacity
-- Captive or dependent on others (for example: seniors in care homes)
+- Captive or dependent on others (for example, seniors in care homes)
 - Research projects taking place outside of Canada
 - Research with over-researched populations, such as people who are homeless, people who work in the sex industry, or people who use illegal drugs